Plan, Verify and Fill: A Structured Parallel Decoding Approach for Diffusion Language Models: Appendix

 \item \textbf{Planning.} We form the subset of eligible masked positions whose top-1 token is in $\mathcal{P}$ and whose confidence lies in $[\tau^{l}, \tau^{u}]$.
 If this subset is non-empty, we uniformly sample one element from it and commit its top-1 token.
 If it is empty, we fall back to the same Random rule above (sampling from all eligible positions in $[\tau^{l}, \tau^{u}]$). \end{enumerate} \end{enumerate}

-The fallback in the Planning variant is important for a fair comparison: since $\mathcal{P}$ is deliberately small, the planning-eligible subset is sometimes empty (see Figure~\ref{fig:plan_rate}).
+The fallback in the Planning variant is important for a fair comparison: since ${P}^{\text{plan}}$ is deliberately small, the planning-eligible subset is sometimes empty (see Figure~\ref{fig:plan_rate}).
 Without a fallback, the Planning variant would make fewer low-confidence commits, confounding accuracy and runtime with a different number of exploration steps.
-By enforcing a matched exploration rate via fallback, improvements can be attributed to \emph{which} low-confidence tokens are committed (semantic/structural anchors) rather than \emph{how many} are committed.
+By enforcing a matched exploration rate via fallback, improvements can be attributed to \emph{which} low-confidence tokens are committed rather than \emph{how many} are committed.
+Empirically, we adopt the static variant of Fast-DLLM \citep{wu2025fast} as the baseline.
+At each decoding step, in addition to the tokens selected by Fast-DLLM, we randomly commit one extra token whose confidence lies within a prescribed low-confidence interval $[\tau^l,\tau^u]$.
+In Figure~\ref{fig:token_ablation}, we fix $\tau^u=0.6$ for simplicity.
+The results show that unrestricted low-confidence commitments, labeled \emph{Random} in Figure~\ref{fig:token_ablation}, cause substantial performance degradation, whereas prioritizing our content-neutral planning token set $P^{\mathrm{plan}}$ for such commitments, labeled \emph{Planning} in Figure~\ref{fig:token_ablation}, markedly reduces the accuracy loss while also improving efficiency.

 Additionally, Table~\ref{table:sec3 ablation} reports the average confidence of the extra lower-confidence tokens committed under both the \textbf{Random} and \textbf{Planning} strategies.
 Across all datasets, the average values differ by at most 0.01, indicating that the gains in efficiency and accuracy are driven by prioritizing commits to planning tokens, rather than due to a statistical bias whereby planning tokens exhibit systematically higher posterior confidence within the same confidence band.